sidBOT/custom_lldb_script/README.md

-	list-add -a 0xaddress functionName : save address and the name for it in a list for future reference list-add -s : show all the saved addresses in the list list-add -r 0xaddress : remove the address from the list
+	list-add -a 0xaddress functionName : save address and the name for it in a list for future reference list-add -s : show all the saved addresses in the list list-add -r 0xaddress : remove the address from the list usage : type this in lldb for help

 ## Video Walkthrough